 Jimmy Page launched his highly scrutinized first solo tour on Nov.
-21, 1988, at the Hummingbird in Birmingham, England, by playing new versions of Led Zeppelin's 'Over the Hills and Far Away' and 'Stairway to Heaven,' among other songs.
+21, 1988, at the Hummingbird in Birmingham, England.